 The Company had consulting agreements that expired in January 2020 with two of its founders who are also directors of the Company.
-Total consulting expense related to these consulting agreements was \$0 for the three and nine months ended September 30, 2020 and \$12,500 and \$37,500 for the three and nine months ended September 30, 2019, respectively.
+Total consulting expense related to these consulting agreements was \$0 and \$12,500 for the three months ended March 31, 2020 and 2019, respectively.

 In 2011, the Company entered into a Contribution Agreement, Transition Services Agreement (as amended), Collaboration Agreement, Technology License Agreement and Trademark Coexistence Agreement with Arsenal Medical, Inc. ("Arsenal"), a company which shares certain common owners with the Company.
-During the three and nine months ended September 30, 2019, the Company invoiced Arsenal for an aggregate of \$0 and approximately \$0.3 million, respectively, primarily for its share of rent and other overhead costs.
+During the three months ended March 31, 2019, the Company invoiced Arsenal for an aggregate of approximately \$0.2 million, primarily for its share of rent and other overhead costs.
 The Transition Services Agreement expired in June 2019.
 All amounts receivable from Arsenal were collected as of December 31, 2019.